yeCodes/currencyStratBacktest/README.md

 Methodology
 ***********
-This strategy computes the cumulative $ and RAND balances and adjusts them based on the long or short trading signal.
-It computes the portfolio$ NAV at every timestep based on spot rates and net $ or RAND positions.
+This strategy computes the cumulative USD and ZAR balances and adjusts them based on the long or short trading signal.
+It computes the portfolios NAV at every timestep based on spot rates and net USD or RAND positions.

 Important results
 *****************